 Alternate Delivery System: In the event of a system failure with any or all of the four regional NWS offices the emergency message can be forwarded by the Oregon Emergency Response System in Salem.
 It would be delivered using the Legacy analog EAS system.

-Monthly Testing: The National Weather Service may schedule with the SECC a monthly test in all or parts of the state.
-An example would be during their tsunami alert awareness month they may schedule a monthly test as part of those exercises.
+Monthly Testing: The National Weather Service may schedule with the SECC, a monthly test in all or parts of the state.
+An example would be during their tsunami alert awareness month, they may schedule a monthly test as part of those exercises.
 The test would only be aired in counties west of the Cascade mountain range.

-Tsunami Plan: Due to the severe and immediate nature of tsunami events the SECC, OEM and the western Oregon counties have developed a tsunami alert plan that will create an immediacy of danger to the message delivered to the public.
-The plan calls for three EAS alerts in succession
+Tsunami Plan: Due to the severe and immediate nature of tsunami events, the SECC, OEM and the western Oregon counties have developed a tsunami alert plan that will create an immediacy of danger to the message delivered to the public.
+The plan calls for three EAS alerts in succession:

 The first alert will be broadcast by NOAA weather radio on all western Oregon counties.
 It is on considered that once the weather service has made the decision to issue the alert, a considerable knowledge exists that the event will have an effect on the lives of the coastal citizens.
 The event code used is TSW.

-It is conceivable that some radio transmitter may not be functioning, or stations and systems may be unable to receive the message.
-To cover this scenario, the Oregon Emergency Response System also with considerable knowledge of the severity of the event will also issue an emergency message within 15 minutes of the weather service message.
-It will also use the TSW event code with the same duration as the National Weather ervice’s broadcast.
+It is conceivable that some radio transmitters may not be functioning, or stations and systems may be unable to receive the message.
+To cover this scenario, the Oregon Emergency Response System, also with considerable knowledge of the severity of the event will also issue an emergency message within 15 minutes of the weather service message.
+It will also use the TSW event code with the same duration as the National Weather Service’s broadcast.
 The message will be sent using both the common alerting protocol, wireless emergency alerts, and the legacy EAS system to alert as many coastal residents as possible.

 The third is an optional alert for use by local emergency managers.
-In Oregon only the County Sheriff or their designee may issue an order to evacuate.
-To order an evacuation using EAS the EVI event code will be used.
+In Oregon, only the County Sheriff, or their designee, may issue an order to evacuate.
+To order an evacuation using EAS, the EVI event code will be used.
 This alert will be used to both reinforce the first two alerts but also provide specific details of evacuation routes and shelters in place.
 It is at the discretion of the emergency managers to broadcast additional EAS alerts if the timing is such that it would be effective.
 This is an option if the event occurred during late night hours and there would be more time during daylight hours to notify more people.

 TAB 5 Outlines of the Local Plans

-Each of the nine operational areas in Oregon may draft a local plan to facilitate the launch of local emergencies within the operational area.
-The primary station(s) agree to forward local messages however the broadcast of these local emergencies by the radio and television stations and cable systems is voluntary but highly encouraged.
-The contents of a local plan are as follows
+Each of the nine operational areas in Oregon may draft a local plan to facilitate the launch of local emergencies within their operational area.
+The primary station(s) agree to forward local messages, however the broadcast of these local emergencies by the radio and television stations and cable systems is voluntary but highly encouraged.
+The contents of a local plan are as follows:

-The name of the operational area
+The name of the operational area.

 The areas that define the boundaries of the operational area.
 Counties or portions of counties may apply.
 Operational areas are loosely crafted to the area of influence of the local media market.
 Local emergencies that occur in a specific area need to broadcast on all the media outlets that cover that area.